brusaalves/apache-nifi/docs/en.md

 ### App configuration

-After repository clone, edit `.env` based on `example.env` (in repository root).
-That done, if you need to change NiFi settings, edit the `./app/nifi/src/conf/nifi.properties` file (which will be loaded into the container).
+After repository clone, if you need to change NiFi settings, edit the `./app/nifi/src/conf/nifi.properties` file (which will be loaded into the container).

 ---
 * Obs.: